clairerichie/clairerichie.github.io/_posts/2022-01-31-labreport-labreport1.md

 context of the classroom.
 I really want to get to know these skills so I can properly have them in my arsenal going forward, rather than only understand how to work with them in a controlled environment.
 I also want to be able to use this knowledge, of coding and data, to better understand other projects that I use.
 There has been a surge of DH projects in the field of Early Modern studies, and having this background knowledge will help me to understand the work that has already been done.
-I would like to be able to look at project like [RECRIC]: https://recirc.nuigalway.ie/ and understand some of the digital methodology behind it.
+I would like to be able to look at project like [RECIRC](https://recirc.nuigalway.ie/) and understand some of the digital methodology behind it.